 In this article we will be talking about the benefits of exercise, but before we get into that let us consider what exercise is.

-What is exercise: Exercise is defined as any movement that makes your muscles work and requires your body to burn calories.
+Exercise is defined as any movement that makes your muscles work and requires your body to burn calories.
 There are many types of physical activity, including swimming, running, jogging, walking and dancing, to name a few.

 Being active has been shown to have many health benefits, both physically and mentally.
 It may even help you live longer.